solomonhas/CS422-ARA/logs/log.md

   - Made sql_functions.py and pdfs and received_pdfs for pdf-database usage.
   - Added to requirements.
   - Worked on the logic for pdf tables
+  - updated the readme a bit more, still a WIP.

 ## Date: 4/21/2024